Should I Become a Nail Technician?

 |Licensure||A state license is required|

-Step 1: Graduate from a Technical High School
+Graduate from High School

 Aspiring manicurists typically must possess a high school diploma or its equivalent before becoming eligible for cosmetology programs and state licensure.
 Some technical high schools have cosmetology programs where students can begin their training process before graduating high school.
 In such career-training programs, students learn nail and hand care techniques through in-class and laboratory instruction.
 These programs may qualify students to take their states' licensing exams, in which case attending a cosmetology program after high school is not necessary.

 Most licensing boards require passage of a state-licensed training program.
 Manicurist training programs are available at community colleges, technical schools, and cosmetology schools, and usually lead to a certificate.
 Curricula may include classes in cosmetology chemistry, disinfection and sanitation, artificial nails, and nail disorders.
 Attending one of these programs can teach an aspiring nail technician how to properly use manicure tools and equipment.